petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/headless-framework-integration.md

 {bdg-secondary}`Available Liferay DXP/Portal 7.4+`

-When you publish a custom object definition, Liferay automatically generates default [REST APIs](../../../headless-delivery/consuming-apis/consuming-rest-services.md) for interacting with the object and its data.
+When you publish a custom object definition, Liferay generates default [REST APIs](../../../headless-delivery/consuming-apis/consuming-rest-services.md) for interacting with the object and its data.
 These APIs vary depending on the object's scope (i.e., company or site).
 If the definition includes relationships or standalone actions, Liferay also generates endpoints for calling them.

 The path for these headless services follows the `c/[pluralobjectlabel]` naming pattern (e.g., `/o/c/timeoffrequests`).
 You can view and test available object APIs via the Liferay API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`).
-They appear under *REST Applications*.
+Click *REST Applications* to see a drop-down list of APIs.

 ![Each object appears under REST Applications.](./headless-framework-integration/images/01.png)